sethuprasad/INF502_Project2/README.md

 **4. User Data Collection**
 Function: collect_user_data(username, repo_name)
 This function collects data about a GitHub user's contributions to a specific repository.
 It includes information on the number of repositories, followers, following, contributions in the last year, and total contributions.
 If the specified user is not found, the script prompts the user to enter a different username.
+It also scrapes user data from their profile page.

 **5. Supporting Functions**
 Function: get_pull_request_details(owner, repo_name, number)
 This function retrieves additional details about a specific pull request, such as commits, additions, deletions, and changed files.
-Function: get_Data(url)
-This function sends a request to a specified URL using the GitHub API and returns the JSON response.
 Function: print_PullRequestsData(pull_request_data, owner, repo_name)
 This function prints details about pull requests in a readable format, allowing users to view information about the title, body, state, created date, closed date, and user.